-Open Service Mesh (OSM) is a lightweight, extensible, cloud native service mesh that allows users to uniformly manage, secure, and get out-of-the-box observability features for highly dynamic microservice environments.
+Open Service Mesh (OSM) is a lightweight, extensible, cloud native service mesh that allows you to uniformly manage, secure, and get out-of-the-box observability features for highly dynamic microservice environments.

 OSM can be added to your Azure Kubernetes Service (AKS) cluster by enabling the OSM add-on using the Azure CLI or a Bicep template.
-The OSM add-on provides a fully supported installation of OSM that is integrated with AKS.
+The OSM add-on provides a fully supported installation of OSM that's integrated with AKS.

 Capabilities and features

 - Secure service-to-service communication by enabling mutual TLS (mTLS).